 - title.
 (Mandatory) The title to be displayed in the header.
 You can translate the property by using the formatMessage for react-intl. - isLoginOrSignupAllowed.
 If the property is true when Save and exit is clicked and the user is not logged in, the log-in screen is displayed.
 The default value is True. - isPartialSubmissionAllowed.
 Specifies that partially completed scripts can be submitted.
 The corresponding option must be added to the header.
 The default value is False. - onExit.
 Specifies what happens when a user exits the script without saving.
 By default, it goes to the home page. - onFinish.
 Specifies what happens when the last page of the script is submitted.
 By default, it goes to the home page. - onPartialSubmission.
 Specifies what happens when a partial script is submitted.
 By default, it saves the current page and then starts the OnFinish handler. - onSaveAndExit.
 Specifies what happens when a user saves and exits the script.
 By default, it saves the current page and determines what page to go to.
 If the user is not logged in, the log-in page is displayed.
 If the user is logged in, the dashboard is displayed. - onRef.
 A function that receives the instance of the current BaseFormContainer to provide access to its defined functions and props.
-You can use this function to customize the default

-BaseFormContainer functions.
-For an example of using the onRef function to customize the behavior of Save and exit, see the SampleApplicationFormComponent in the sampleApplication.
+You can use this function to customize the default BaseFormContainer functions.
+For an example of using the onRef function to customize the behavior of Save and exit, see the SampleApplicationFormComponent in the sampleApplication. - 20.11 onBackForFirstPage.
+A function that is called on the back-button click event of the first page of a form to redirect back to another form.
+The function contains the code responsible for the redirection.
+For example, you might want to go back to an application script from a submission script to change something before you submit an application.

-- 1. To modify the behavior for an existing feature, from the root of your application, open / node\modules/@spm/universal-access-ui/src/features/Forms.
+- 1. To modify the behavior for an existing feature, from the root of your application, open / node_modules/@spm/universal-access-ui/src/features/Forms.
 Directories for each feature with IEG forms are displayed. - 2.
 Open the directory and edit the <feature>FormContainer.js file.
 For example, Eligibility/ EligibilityFormContainer.js. - 3.
 In the render() function, modify the properties as needed.